febbraiod/The-Seinfeld/README.md

 /quotes to show all quotes and rankings there of

+/quotes/new  adds new quote, must have character...give checkboxes, and the option to add a new one...option for image upload?
+Needs check boxes for episodes as well.

 /quotes/:id shows one quote with picture of character, this is where the upvote can happen maybe?

-/quotes/new  adds new quote, must have character...give checkboxes, and the option to add a new one...option for image upload?
+/quote/:id/update

 /users/:username(slug?) shows all quotes added by that user

 /episodes shows all quotes by episode

 /episode/:id shows all quotes from one episode

+#every time a quote appears it needs to link to it's own page for voting.